-- (vi) Not have more than 8 stone chips on any panel including door edges provided that the base coat has not been penetrated - (vii) Not have more than 4 stone chips on any panel where the base coat has been penetrated to the metal. - (viii) Not have a single dent of more than 80 mm, or more than 3 dents of not more than 20mm in any one panel. - (ix) Not have more than 4 scratches and/or abrasions of more than 50mm in length in any one panel provided that the base coat has not been penetrated. - (x) Not have dull, faded paintwork which has lost its gloss finish or paint mismatch to the panel(s), when viewed at ground level from a distance of one metre and taken from a customer's perspective. - (xi) No insecure or missing body panel, trim, step accessory. - (xii) No Evidence of poor repairs and / or paint finish to a repaired panel (s) including runs and overspray to adjoining panels/trim when viewed at ground level from a distance of one metre and taken from the customers's perspective. - 2.22.2 The interior of all licensed vehicles shall be maintained in a clean, safe and proper manner at all times.
-In particular, the interior of the vehicle shall: - (i) be free of all stains to the upholstery, - (ii) be free of all splits and tears to the seats, - (iii) be maintained in an acceptable state of cleanliness, and - (iv) provide seats functioning in accordance with the Original Manufacturers' Specification. - 2.22.3 For the avoidance of doubt, any vehicle that would not pass a Certificate of Compliance inspection or a MOT must not be used until such time as the requirements of the Certificate of Compliance and MOT testing can be met. - 2.22.4 All vehicles must have a fire extinguisher and first aid kit that is in date within in the vehicle.
-When submitting the vehicle for inspection at the Councils Licensed Vehicle Testing Depot the fire extinguisher and first aid kit must be placed on the front passenger seat for inspection. - 2.22.5 Where a vehicle fails the test under points 2.22.1 or 2.22.2 a timescale for repair will be set by the Council at the end of which the vehicle must be re-presented to the Council's Licensed Vehicle Testing Depot for a compliance test.
-If the vehicle is not presented for re-inspection by the prescribed date, or the vehicle fails the inspection, it will be automatically suspended until such time as the vehicle meets the Council's Certificate of Compliance test requirements.
-Normally, the period will be set at 1 month for minor failures, however, a shorter period on any length may be set where the vehicle is considered to be in a particularly poor condition and it would not be reasonable to expect members of the public to accept the standard of the vehicle. - 2.23 Modifications

-- 2.23.1 No material alteration or change in the specification, design, condition or appearance of any licensed vehicle may be made without compliance with road traffic legislation, section 2.7 of this policy, insurance requirements, and written approval for the change(s) from the Council. - 2.24 Dual plating - 2.24.1 The Council will not normally grant a taxi or private hire vehicle licence for any vehicle already licensed by another licensing authority. - 2.25 Communications devices - 2.25.1 All two-way radio equipment must be of a type currently approved by, and fitted securely in accordance with guidelines published by, the Radio Communications Agency. - 2.25.2 The use of radio scanning devices is prohibited, and such devices must not be fitted or carried in the vehicle.
+- Not have more than 8 stone chips on any panel including door edges provided that (vi) the base coat has not been penetrated - (vii) Not have more than 4 stone chips on any panel where the base coat has been penetrated to the metal and is untreated - Not have a single dent of more than 80 mm, or more than 3 dents of not more (viii) than 20mm in any one panel. - (ix) Not have more than 4 scratches and/or abrasions of more than 50mm in length in any one panel provided that the base coat has not been penetrated. - (x) Not have dull, faded paintwork which has lost its gloss finish or paint mismatch to the panel(s) to such an extent that it detracts from the overall appearance of the vehicle. - 2.22.2 The interior of all licensed vehicles shall be maintained in a clean, safe and proper manner at all times.
+In particular, the interior of the vehicle shall: - be free of all stains to the upholstery, (i) - (ii) be free of all splits and tears to the seats, - (iii) be maintained in an acceptable state of cleanliness, and - (iv) provide seats functioning in accordance with the Original Manufacturers' Specification. - 2.22.3 For the avoidance of doubt, any vehicle that would not pass a Certificate of Compliance inspection or a MOT must not be used until such time as the requirements of the Certificate of Compliance and MOT testing can be met. - 2.22.4 All vehicles must have a fire extinguisher and first aid kit that is in date within in the vehicle.
+When submitting the vehicle for inspection at the Councils Licensed Vehicle Testing Depot the fire extinguisher and first aid kit must be placed on the front passenger seat for inspection. - 2.23 Modifications - 2.23.1 No material alteration or change in the specification, design, condition or appearance of any licensed vehicle may be made without compliance with road traffic legislation, section 2.7 of this policy, insurance requirements, and written approval for the change(s) from the Council. - 2.24 Dual plating - 2.24.1 The Council will not grant a taxi or private hire vehicle licence for any vehicle already licensed by another licensing authority. - 2.25 Communications devices - 2.25.1 All two-way radio equipment must be of a type currently approved by, and fitted securely in accordance with guidelines published by, the Radio Communications